Umbilicate Trout Lily

 Click Add to Wishlist to receive an email if this plant is back in stock.

-This southeast US (West Virginia south to Florida) native spring ephemeral is a prized woodland wildflower.
+Erythronium umbilicatum is a southeast US (West Virginia south to Florida) native spring ephemeral that's prized by gardeners as a woodland wildflower.
 The 2" long ground-hugging, light green, freeze-resistant leaves are heavily covered with chocolate blotching.
 In early March, the clumps are topped with 4" stalks, each ending with large downward-facing, bright yellow flowers with a chocolate back.
-Although they go dormant by late spring, trout lilies continue to grow underground, and in a few years you should expect a 10" wide patch.
+Although trout lilies go dormant by late spring, they continue to grow underground, and in a few years you should expect a 10" wide patch.
 Evenly moist woodland soils are best, although some drought in the dormant season isn't deleterious.
 If you purchase these for delivery after late March, you will only find the tiny (a flowering-sized tuber is only .25" long) dormant tubers...two to three per pot.
 These are seed grown nursery plants.